Cross-country skiing at the 1976 Winter Olympics: Participating NOCs

 Twenty four nations participated in Cross-country skiing at the 1976 Winter Olympic Games.

 Doping controversy

-Galina Kulakova of the Soviet Union finished third in the women's 5 km event, but was disqualified due to a positive test for banned substance ephedrine.
+Galina Kulakova of the Soviet Union finished third in the women's 5 km event, but was disqualified due to a positive test for the banned substance ephedrine.
 She claimed that this was a result of using the nasal spray that contained the substance.
 Both the FIS and the IOC allowed her to compete in the 10 km and the 4 × 5 km relay.
 This was the first stripped medal at the Winter Olympics.